Section 8 Eviction Process Explained (England, )

 - Grounds required: You must specify and prove at least one ground

-- Variable notice periods: From 2 weeks to 2 months depending on ground
+- Variable notice periods: Immediate to 4 months depending on the current Form 3A ground

-- Court hearing usually required: Unlike accelerated Section 21 procedure
+- step-by-step UK eviction process usually required: Unlike accelerated Section 21 procedure

 - Can claim rent arrears: Unlike Section 21, you can claim money owed